 One way to keep children engaged, enriched, and safe during a pandemic is with ample outdoor learning opportunities.
 It is well documented that the best way to prevent the spread of COVID-19 is to remain outside as much as possible when interacting with others, in addition to wearing masks and proper hand-washing.
 The Falmouth Outdoor Learning Committee formed in an effort to reduce the risk of COVID-19 to our students, teachers, staff and ultimately our entire Falmouth population by creating outdoor learning spaces to each of the seven Falmouth Public Schools.
 Outdoor learning reduces the burden on indoor classrooms while providing fresh air, hands-on learning opportunities, and the health benefits associated with increased access to nature.
 We have also begun a partnership with the 300 Committee in an effort to utilize all the amazing conservation land we have in our community.

+Please reach out to the committee with questions and details surrounding the tent install, to get involved and plans for the future.
 Materials can be donated and volunteers can sign up by reaching out to our lead parent, Amy Leonardi.

 Thank you to the following sponsors & partners who are making this project possible.